overthink/overthink.github.io/_posts/2016-08-06-typescript-pixi-webpack.markdown

 I want to do a graphics thing and the browser is the natural target these days.
 Pixi.js is an impressive looking 2d renderer that seems relatively small and is widely used.
-TypeScript in order to add basic sanity to JavaScript.
-TypeScript **2.0** for non-nullable types (finally).
+I want TypeScript in order to add basic sanity to JavaScript.
+I want TypeScript **2.0** for non-nullable types (finally).
 Webpack... well, I have not been much of a JS/node.js/npm person in the past, so I'm not really sure what I'm doing here.
 However, in my flailing around in this enormous ecosystem it seems that Webpack is a relatively sane way to get apps developed with node.js running in the browser.
 If nothing else it seems to be very popular.

 ## Prerequisites